ikding/python_code_quality_for_ds/slideshow.md

 ---
 ### Choose descriptive names

-Names should be as long as they need to be specific and descriptive.
+<p style="text-align:left;">Names should be as long as they need to be specific and descriptive.</p>

 ```python
 # Not recommended